What are essential oils?

 - If you don’t have much plant material, you may only get hydrosol and not any noticeable essential oil.

 - Set up your still before you pick your plant material and get it working right away.
-If you pick one day and try this experiment the next, you will lose valuable essential oils from the plants.
+If you pick one day and try this experiment the next, you will lose valuable oils from the plants.
 Essential oils evaporate in the air.

 - Pick your plant material after the morning dew has evaporated off the plants but before it gets hot.